-The world in which we live and interact as educators has become a complex place, a kaleidoscope of cultures and languages where diversity is not the exception but the norm.
+The world we live and interact as educators has become a complex place, a kaleidoscope of cultures and languages where diversity is not the exception but the norm.
 It is important that our schools recognize these changing cultural and linguistic landscapes to help teachers support students in the 21st century.
 Multicultural literature is one important avenue towards diversity.

-However, teachers need to recognize its importance and find ways to infuse the curriculum with diversity.
-As Rosenblatt (1995) put it,
+However, teachers need to recognize its importance and to critically analyze quality literature to infuse the curriculum with diversity.